How Will Moving Countries Impact Your Credit Score?

 Before we get into how moving to a new country will affect your credit score, let’s quickly make sure we all know exactly what a credit score is.

 Your credit score is a three-digit number created through information gathered by the three major credit bureaus: Experian, TransUnion, and Equifax.
 This number is used by all manner of lenders to determine if they’ll lend to you and at what rate.

 In general, a score above 720 is considered a great credit score, while 719 to 680 is considered good credit, and anything below 550 is considered poor credit.

 Your credit score can have a big impact on nearly every aspect of your life, from educational to professional, so you’ll definitely want to pay all of your bills on time and pay off your debts whenever possible to keep your score as high as possible.

-To learn more about how credit scores work, check out our Know Your Credit Score blog series.
+To learn more about how credit scores work, check out the rest of our Know Your Credit Score blog series:

 Move out of the US and your score will basically reset to zero.